Upcoming PDC Courses at Midwest Permaculture

-Click Here for a Full Blog of Home of Midwest Permaculture
+Click Here for a Full Design Description of Midwest Permaculture Home

 Includes many pictures, detailed and layered design maps and an hour-long video of Bill and Becky describing the development of Midwest Permaculture and their home.

-What you can expect at a PDC course hosted in our small community of Stelle, Illinois — the home of Midwest Permaculture:
+What you can expect at a PDC course hosted in the small community of Stelle, Illinois — the home of Midwest Permaculture:

 Free Camping or a Spare Bedroom Here in Stelle for $150/week